-The docent handed us a guide sheet translated to English and motioned toward a pair of glass doors that opened onto the castle’s Franciscan abbey.
-We strolled its pillar-edged courtyard and walked through an adjacent stone archway to the via alto—the way up—an inclining, rocky trail marked by a smattering of ruins.
-The mist thickened, making us feel as if at any moment we might hear the clatter of hooves, the rattle of chain metal or thwack of arrows.
-We gaped upward through the fog, fascinated by the mammoth walls that seem to disappear into the clouds.
-Jill read aloud from the guide sheet:
+Just around the corner is the castle, its entrance marked by a sandwich board advertising tour fees—€3.50 for one adult.
+The docent hands us a guide sheet translated into English and motions toward a pair of doors that open onto the castle’s Franciscan abbey.
+All is quiet in the romantic, pillared courtyard until suddenly—the bells begin.
+They are more than loud, they are cacophonous and bone-shaking.
+A quiver blossoms at the back of my neck.
+It is the call of holiness or, in the very least—the stern rebuke of anything that is not.
+We leave the ethereal courtyard, feet crunching up a rocky trail marked by a smattering of ruins.
+The mist thickens, making us feel as if at any moment we might hear the clatter of hooves, rattle of chain metal or thwack of arrows.
+Squinting upward through the fog, we are entranced by the mammoth walls that seem to appear, then disappear into the clouds.
+As we walk, Jill reads aloud from the guide sheet:

-The Castle of Morella is actually a mountain with a castle built into it.
+"The Castle of Morella is actually a mountain with a castle built into it.
 Geologically it is considered a hanging synclinal, meaning water filtered through the calcareous stone and clay have made natural caves.
 These caves have been in use since prehistoric ages.
-The caves also made for ideal natural water storage so in medieval times, the castle could easily withstand lengthy sieges.
-According to castle historians, the castle has endured Roman, Muslim and Christian rule.
-Due to its equidistance from major hubs of civilization—Sargassa, Valence, Palma and Barcelone, it was the only castle under crown rule (neighboring territories were ruled militarily by the Knights of the Templar, Calatrava, Hospitaller, Montesa, etc.).
+Due to the caves' great capacity for natural water storage, the castle could easily withstand lengthy sieges in Medieval times.
+According to historians, the castle has endured Roman, Muslim and Christian rule.
+Because of its equidistance from major hubs of civilization—Sargassa, Valence, Palma and Barcelone, it was the only castle under crown rule (neighboring territories were ruled militarily by the Knights of the Templar, Calatrava, Hospitaller, Montesa).
 In its early days, the legendary Spanish warrior, El Cid attempted to wrest the castle from the Iberians but was unable to take it.
-The castle became a National Monument in 1931 and since then, massive, ongoing restorations have been implemented.
+The castle became a National Monument in 1931 and since then, massive, ongoing restorations have been implemented."